-- Form W-2, including withholding on distributions to plan participants from nonqualified plans that must be reported on Form 941, Employer's QUARTERLY Federal Tax Return, and may be reported on Form 943, Employer's Annual Tax Return for Agricultural Employees; Form 944, Employer's ANNUAL Federal Tax Return; or Schedule H (Form 1040), Household Employment Taxes. - Form 1042-S must be reported on Form 1042, Annual Withholding Tax Return for U.S. Source Income of Foreign Persons.
+- Form W-2, including withholding on distributions to plan participants from nonqualified plans that must be reported on Form 941, and may be reported on Form 943, Form 944, or Schedule H (Form 1040). - Form 1042-S must be reported on Form 1042.

 Pub.
-515 has more information on Form 1042 TIP reporting, partnership withholding on effectively connected income, and dispositions of U.S. real property interests by a foreign person.
+515 has more information on Form 1042 reporting, partnership withholding on effectively connected income, and dispositions of U.S. real property interests by a foreign person.